ee7/exercism-elixir/exercises/concept/rpn-calculator-inspection/.docs/introduction.md

 ## Links

-Elixir [processes][exercism-processes] are isolated and don't share anything by default.
+Elixir [processes](https://exercism.org/tracks/elixir/concepts/processes) are isolated and don't share anything by default.
 When an unlinked child process crashes, its parent process is not affected.

-This behavior can be changed by _linking_ processes to one another.
+This behavior can be changed by *linking* processes to one another.
 If two processes are linked, a failure in one process will be propagated to the other process.
 Links are **bidirectional**.

 Processes can be spawned already linked to the calling process using `spawn_link/1` which is an atomic operation, or they can be linked later with `Process.link/1`.